 Come out and enjoy orienteering on the varied terrain of this large riverside park.
 McIver State Park is a 1,680-acre park with many miles of trails winding along the Clackamas River, near Estacada, OR.
 The park is very accessible, yet large enough to give participants a feeling of "getting out there."
 There is a nice mix of paved paths, open fields, and wooded areas.
 The terrain is both flat and hilly.

 Electronic scoring (e-punch) will be used on all courses.
-Each participant or team receives a course map and a control description sheet.
 Learn more about e-punch here.

 Intermediate Skills Workshop - Distance and Direction: Counting Paces and Setting Bearings

 Intermediate skills workshops are for people who want to up their skills beyond the Experienced Beginner level.
 Meet at the registration area at 10:00; no additional fee for the workshop.
 After the workshop you will have time to do your course of choice.

 Link up the map to the terrain by learning how to figure what distance on the map means how far on the ground.
 Then we’ll learn to set and follow bearings to go off the path to get directly to our goal.